Székelys: Literature

 Áron Tamási, a 20th-century Székely writer from Lupeni, Harghita, wrote many novels about the Székely which set universal stories of love and self-individuation against the backdrop of Székely village culture.
 Other Székely writers include the folklorist Elek Benedek, the novelist József Nyírő and the poet Sándor Kányádi.

+In the novel Dracula by Bram Stoker, the title character Dracula declares himself to be a Székely.

 Symbols

 The flag and coat of arms of the Székelys as approved by the Szekler National Council, one of the main political organizations of the Székelys.

 The Sun and Moon are the symbols of the Székelys, and are used in the coat of arms of Transylvania and on the Romanian national coat of arms.
 The Sun and the Moon, the symbols of the cosmic world, are known from Hungarian grave findings from the period of the Hungarian conquest.
 After the Hungarians became Christians in the 11th century, the importance of these icons became purely visual and symbolic.
 The Székelys have succeeded in preserving traditions to an extent unusual even in Central and Eastern Europe.
 A description of the Székely Land and its traditions was written between 1859 and 1868 by Balázs Orbán in his Description of the Székely Land.